arellaTV/author-list/docs/challenge_part_1.md

 I can leverage the SQL statement I came up with for question 2 to get the top 10 performing authors by sales revenue.

-I added a name to the sum like this:
+I first named the sum, `sales_revenue`:

 ```sql
 select sum(t1.item_price * t1.quantity) as sales_revenue
 ```

-Then I added an `order by` at the end of the statement like this:
+Then I added an `order by sales_revenue` at the end of the statement like this:

 ```sql
 order by sales_revenue desc